jlesage/docker-handbrake/README.md

 **NOTE**: Keep in mind that this container has the minimal set of packages required to run HandBrake.
 This may limit actions that can be performed in hooks.

+### Temporary Conversion Directory

+A video being converted is written in a hidden, temporary directory under the root of the output directory (`/output`).
+Once a conversion successfully terminates, the video file is moved to its final location.

+This feature can be useful for scenarios where the output folder is monitored by another application: with proper configuration, one can make sure this application only "sees" the final, converted video file and not the transient versions.

+If the monitoring application ignores hidden directories, then nothing special is required and the application should always see the final file.

+However, if the monitoring application handles hidden directories, the automatic video converter should be configured with the `AUTOMATED_CONVERSION_OUTPUT_SUBDIR` environment variable sets to a subdirectory.
+The application can then be configured to monitor this subdirectory.
+For example, if `AUTOMATED_CONVERSION_OUTPUT_SUBDIR` is set to `TV Shows` and `/output` is mapped to `$HOME/appvolumes/HandBrake` on the host, `$HOME/appvolumes/HandBrake/TV Shows` should be monitored by the application. application.

 ## Intel Quick Sync Video